tomitan100/org.openhab.binding.bom/README.md

 </table>

 ## Items mapping file
 Creating items and linking them for eight days of forecasts can be tedious.
-Provided below is the items mapping file that you can drop into the "items" folder, typically in /etc/openhab2/items.
-The prerequisite is to name the BOM Thing ID "default".
+Provided below is the items mapping file that you can drop into the "items" folder, typically in `/etc/openhab2/items`.
+The prerequisite is to name the BOM Thing ID `default`.
 If you would like name your BOM Thing ID as something else, edit the file and rename accordingly.

 https://github.com/tomitan100/org.openhab.binding.bom/raw/master/doc/bom.items